Sweets fatten. That, of course, you knew. Sugar, however, is also responsible for other harmful effects on the body.

 This is what we know as children, my mother said, at least a thousand times when I was asking for sweets.
 Maybe she did not tell you the explanation: sugar leads to increased acidity in the mouth even 100 times, acidity that attacks the teeth and this is how decay forms.

 Plus it washes your minerals in the enamel.
-In the mouth, the sugar, in combination with the saliva, turns into a kind of gel that stays glued to the teeth, favoring the formation of the bacterial plaque.
+In the mouth, and in combination with the saliva, turns into a kind of gel that stays glued to the teeth, favoring the formation of the bacterial plaque.

-2) Sugar does not saturate you but increases your appetite
+2) It doesn’t fill you but increases your appetite

 3) You’ll store everything you eat as fat

-Sugar gets quickly turned into fat.
-But when you eat too much sugar regularly, pretty much everything you eat turns right into fat.
+It gets quickly turned into fat.
+But when you eat too much regularly, pretty much everything you eat turns right into fat.
 So here’s another weight loss obstacles.

-Remember, it’s the hormone insulin that turns sugar into fat.
-Well, when you eat lots of sugar over an extended period, you make insulin work hard.
+Remember, it’s the hormone insulin that turns it into fat.
+Well, when you eat lots of it over an extended period, you make insulin work hard.
 And it causes insulin dysfunction.

 Instead of insulin doing its job correctly by providing your body with energy as needed, and turning only the leftovers into fat, it goes into overdrive.
 It stops communicating with your brain.
 And it robs your body of fuel by storing everything as fat.